When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and minerals.

 Your dog's body will naturally lose water all day.
-He loses water as he sweats through his paws and when he pants.
-And he loses water when he pees and poops.
+They lose water as they sweat through their paws and when they pant.
+And they lose water when they pee and poop.

-A dog that loses too much water -- just 10% to 15% of the water in his body -- can get very sick and even die.
-So that water he's losing needs to be replaced.
+A dog that loses too much water -- just 10% to 15% of the water in their body -- can get very sick and even die.
+So that water they are losing need to be replaced.

 How Much Water Is Enough?

-A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound he weighs.
+A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound they weigh.
 That means a 20-pound dog needs at least 20 ounces of water every day.
 That's more than 2 cups, or as much as in some bottles of water or soda.

-To help you keep track of how much water your dog drinks, make a note of how high you fill his water bowl and how far the level has dropped the next day.
+To help you keep track of how much water your dog drinks, make a note of how high you fill their water bowl and how far the level has dropped the next day.

 Keep Plenty of Water Available